JoshRay27/DataSci_3000_project/README.txt

-venv/ - virtual envirmoent you make yourself archive/ -- this is the downloaded file from kaggle .gitignore -- file tells github which files not to include in your add .
+venv/ - virtual envirmoent you make yourself archive/ -- this is the downloaded file from kaggle .gitignore -- file tells github which files not to include in your add . models/
+    simple_CNN.py
+    Add more models here for testing

 ## the data folder youll have to contruct yourself from the archive folder ##
 data/ - folder holding all images in there class folder